View entry

 Kenneth Richardson, Garden of Miracles , A History of the Africa Inland Mission, Reg had been born in Australia, but while he was an infant his parents moved to South Africa.
 There he had his education.
 A trip to East Africa with his father, herding cattle and hunting, brought him

 into contact with missionaries.
 A casual remark made by one of them made him conscious of a great lack in his own life, and led eventually to his conversion.
-He went to the \4oody Bible Institute in Chicago, and, after graduating, he married a Canadian fellow-student.
-He often said that he had been born in Australia, brought up in South Africa, rrained in America, married in Canada, worked in Kenya and his citizenship was in Heaven!
+He went to the Moody Bible Institute in Chicago, and, after graduating, he married a Canadian fellow-student.
+He often said that he had been born in Australia, brought up in South Africa, trained in America, married in Canada, worked in Kenya and his citizenship was in Heaven!

 occupied by the Marakwet, Geyo, Tuken and East Suk (Pokot) tribes.
 In some parts there were no roads at all.
 On the floor of the Rift Valley, in the low burning plains of the Pokot they had to cross unbridged rivers, as well as river-beds where water was only seen at the height of the